MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 keywords: console, character mode applications, command line applications, terminal applications, console api, conpty, pseudoconsole
 ---

-# Creating a PseudoConsole session
+# Creating a Pseudoconsole session

 Hosting a pseudoconsole session is a bit different than a traditional console session.
 Traditional console sessions automatically start when the operating system recognizes that a character-mode application is about to run.
 In contrast, a pseudoconsole session and the communication channels need to be created by the hosting application prior to creating the process with the child character-mode application to be hosted.
 The child process will still be created using the [**CreateProcess**](https://msdn.microsoft.com/library/windows/desktop/ms682425) function, but with some additional information that will direct the operating system to establish the appropriate environment.